leo91000/graphile_worker_rs/crates/migrations/README.md

-# Archimedes migrations
+# Graphile Worker migrations

-This package provide the migrations for the [Archimedes](docs.rs/archimedes) job scheduler.
+This package provide the migrations for the [Graphile Worker](docs.rs/graphile_worker) job scheduler.